eReuse/workbench/docs/PXE_Register.md

 The generated files of all computers will be stored in a public folder in the PXE Server.
 To access the folder from the host machine, first setup the host's network interface associated with Adapter 1 in the server to configure itself using DHCP; then you may access as the public user (which can be called guest, public or anonymous) the address `\\192.168.2.2\` in Windows Explorer, or `smb://192.168.2.2/` in a Linux box or after pressing <kbd>⌘</kbd><kbd>K</kbd> in Mac's Finder.

 ####Install a computer
-After registering the computer, you may want to perform an installation from the Ubuntu ISO that you attached to the server.
-To do it, reboot the computer (with Ctrl+Alt+Supr or by running ``sudo reboot``) and ensure that it boots again via PXE (see the previous section).
-As soon as the PXELINUX ``boot:`` prompt appears, be quick to hit Tab to see the boot options.
-Besides the ``eReuse`` option (which is used to run the computer registration, as explained before), you should be able to enter ``Ubuntu`` and boot the installer.
+After registering the computer, you may want to perform an installation from one of the FSAarchiver system images in the shared folder that you attached to the server.
+After the diagnostic and inventory process has completed, you will be given the chance to perform the installation.
+Follow the instructions in the screen to proceed and select one of the images (both steps can be automated via the ``config.ini`` file, see below).
+After some minutes, the installation will be complete and you will be able to boot into the new system with Ctrl+Alt+Supr or by running ``sudo reboot``.

 ####Configure ISO options
 You can automatize tasks of DeviceInventory by modifying the configuration file ([config.ini](https://github.com/eReuse/device-inventory/blob/master/device_inventory/config.ini)).
-For example, you can set to always erase disks in a specific way, so the system will not ask the user about this, avoiding spending time and user errors.
+For example, you can set to always erase disks in a specific way, or to automatically install some image, so the system will not ask the user about this, avoiding spending time and user errors.
 To modify the configuration file on the server, do the following:

 1. On the server machine from VirtualBox, login with the credentials (username: ereuse, password: ereuse).
 2. write in the terminal `nano /home/ereuse/config.ini`